 Travel in style.

 You will be treated in the manner in which you present yourself.
-I promise you can be comfortable and appropriate at the same time.
-I am sure you have heard the saying “there is a time and place for everything.”
+You can be comfortable and appropriate at the same time.
+I am sure you have heard the saying, “there is a time and place for everything.”
 Droopy sweat pants and pajama bottoms are to be worn at home….not on an airplane.
 You may be sitting next to a potential client or a future employer.
-I even have a client who met her husband on a flight from Dallas to San Francisco (by the way, she was reading the latest book about men and dating!).
+I even have a client who met her husband on a flight from Dallas to San Francisco.
 So ladies, dress the part!
-But, I am a big believer in being stylish because of the way it makes you feel.
+Looking stylish makes you feel confident.

 Dress in layers.
 Airplanes can be hot and uncomfortable when you board and grow frigid and become arctic when you reach 35,000 feet.
-Travel with a cardigan, blazer and add a scarf for warmth and style.
+Travel with a cardigan, or blazer, and add a scarf for warmth and style.